carsonmagnuson/algorithm-visualization/README.md

 # Currently Implemented:
 Bubble Sort √

 Merge Sort 0.5√

 Depth-First Search

 Breadth First Search

 Minimum Spanning Tree

 Dijkstra's Algorithm

 A* Algorithm

 # Additional Notes:
-Currently to play around with this you have to pull it, have node installed and then run it via 'npm run dev'.
+Currently to play around with this you have to pull it, have node and vite installed and then run it via 'npm run dev'.
 A more accessable home is in the works, a link to which will replace this section in the future.

 # Author(s):
 Carson Magnuson

-# Supreme Guidance Supplyers:
+# Supreme Guidance Suppliers:
 Dr. Vitaly Ford

-Alexandr Chebatarev
+achebatarev (XOXO)